graphicsdesk/ui-features/README.md

 [Kevin's PageBuilder fork](https://github.com/kevinl94303/Spectator-PageBuilder-Features)

-# How to deploy an interactive on PageBuilder
+## Before deploying an interactive on PageBuilder

-Add an id to whatever sticky figures exist, then give them the CSS rules `position: sticky;` and `position: -webkit-sticky;` in `render.jsp`.
+* Add an id to whatever sticky figures exist, then give them the CSS rules `position: sticky;` and `position: -webkit-sticky;` in `render.jsp`.

+* If a `transform: translate3d(0, 0, 0)` is needed for the sticky element, don't forget to add an equivalent `WebkitTransform` property.